MIDFIELDR/midfieldr/docs/articles/art-004-case-study.md

 We have presented a complete study, from a sample of registrar’s data to charts comparing a quantitative metric, illustrating how we use midfieldr and other R packages to work with longitudinal student records.
-Details of specific midfieldr functions are covered in subsequent articles.

-Please note that these results cannot be used for drawing inferences about people or programs.
-The data in midfielddata are for *practice*, not *research*.
+Please note that the data in midfielddata are for *practice*, not *research*.
+These results cannot be used for drawing inferences about people or programs.

 ## References